skip to Main Content

 Trader Vic invents the Mai Tai… or did he?

 There is some dispute about who invented the Mai Tai.
 It really comes down to two amiable tiki rivals – Trader Vic Bergeron and Donn Beach, aka Don the Beachcomber.
-On one hand, people credit the invention of the Mai Tai cocktail to the famous restauranteur “Trader Vic” Bergeron.
+On the one hand, people credit the invention of the Mai Tai cocktail to the famous restauranteur “Trader Vic” Bergeron.
 Trader Vic was instrumental in popularizing the Polynesian Tiki theme in restaurants and bars, starting with his first place in Oakland, California during the 1930’s.
 Trader Vic’s quickly expanded, and by the 1950’s, he had restaurants all over the world.
 According to Trader Vic’s story in his book “Trader Vic’s Bartender Guide”, there is no question that he invented the Mai Tai.

 “There has been a lot of conversation over the beginning of the Mai Tai.
 And I want to get the record straight.
 I originated the Mai Tai.”

 It seems that in 1944, Vic was trying to figure out what to do with a particularly good 17-year old dark Jamaican rum sitting on his bar shelf.
-He blended the dark rum with a lighter rum, then added Orange Curacao, orgeat almond syrup, fresh lime juice and rock candy syrup (sugar syrup).
+He blended the dark rum with a lighter rum, then added Orange Curacao, orgeat almond syrup, fresh lime juice, and rock candy syrup (sugar syrup).
 When he offered the first one to his friends visiting from Tahiti, one of them took a sip and proclaimed “Mai Tai-Roa Aé,” which means “Out of this World – the best!” in Tahitian.
 At that moment, the Mai Tai was born.
 As Trader Vic said… “Anybody who says I didn’t create this drink is a dirty stinker.”

 Trader Vic's Scottsdale, AZ